2EZ2break/python-Projects/ReadMe.txt

 Project 2: Simple Password Brute Force

 SimplePasswordBruteForce.py demonstrates a basic brute-force attack algorithm designed to break a password by systematically guessing all possible combinations of characters.
-It serves as an example of how brute-force attacks function in cybersecurity.
+It serves as an example of how brute force attacks function in cybersecurity.

 How It Works: